Akin81/CAR-SPECIFICATIONS-AND-ANALYSIS-IN-PYTHON/README.md

 b) Chvrolet and Mercedes benz occupies the second and third position respectively.

-Lastly, this analysis shows that Toyota continues to dominate the car sales and demand across Asia and Europe
+Lastly, this analysis shows that Toyota continue to dominate the car sales and demand across Asia and Europe